catauggie/braze/README.md

 # Optimal Thermal Trajectory Planning for Induction Brazing

-This repository contains code and supporting material for the research article:
+This repository contains code and supporting material for the research articles:

-**Automated Induction Brazing Control System Based on Optimal Trajectory Planning**
+**Automated Induction Brazing Control System Based on Optimal Trajectory Planning** & **Dual-loop proportional control for high-precision inductionbrazing of thin-walled aluminum waveguides**

 ---